cculianu/travis-build-bitcoin-abc/README.md

 All builds happen in build/bitcoin-HOSTNAME_STRING

-To issue a build with a different arch/config combo, you need to do a *clean*:
+To issue a build again, you need to do a *clean*:

     travis-build.sh clean